mixpanel/docs/pages/docs/orgs-and-projects/managing-projects.md

 After you set your timezone correctly, you should send any dates or times to Mixpanel as Coordinated Universal Time (UTC).

-By default, Mixpanel’s integration libraries work with API ingestion endpoints to automatically convert the UTC timestamp or date to your project timezone before storing your data.
+By default, Mixpanel's integration libraries work with API ingestion endpoints to automatically convert the UTC timestamp or date to your project timezone before storing your data.

 >If you overwrite the default timestamp, import old data, or set a property that is in date format (e.g. Account Created Date), be sure to send the timestamp or date in UTC.